rocketacademy/project1-bootcamp/README.md

-# Rocket Academy Coding Bootcamp: Project 1: Frontend App
+# Project 1: Simple Music player using Spotify API

 # Please read below in order to properly initialise the app